“The Purpose of Property: Experimental Evidence on Adam Smith’s Insights”

-Adam Smith Lectures are free and open to the public
+Adam Smith Lectures are free and open to the public.

-Spring 2020 – Maria Pia Paganelli
+Maria Pia Paganelli

-Maria Pia Paganelli is one of the world’s leading scholars on Adam Smith, and was recently elected as president of the International Adam Smith Society, a society of scholars who share a passion for illuminating Adam Smith’s contributions to politics, economics, and society.
+Maria Pia Paganelli is one of the world’s leading scholars on Adam Smith, and in January 2020 she was elected as president of the International Adam Smith Society and is a professor of economics at Trinity University, San Antonio, Texas.